 - whether the cost is being met by a single lump sum payment or by regular contributions

-- whether you have chosen to purchase personal benefits only or to also provide benefits for dependants.
+- whether you have chosen to purchase personal benefits only or to also provide benefits for dependents.

-- regular instalment from your salary.
-You must choose a period of between one and 20 years, ending at your normal pension age (60, 65 or your state pension age)
+If paying by regular instalment, you must choose a period of between one and 20 years, ending at your normal pension age (or age 65 for 1995 section members).

-- instalment purchases are subject to review by the scheme actuary.
-Should a review result in an increase to the cost of the additional pension you will have the opportunity to terminate your contract.
+Instalment purchase costs are subject to review by the scheme actuary.
+These reviews take place every four years.
+Should the review result in an increase to the cost of the additional pension, you will have the opportunity to terminate your contract.

-The additional pension benefit can increase either your pension or can also provide increased dependants benefits.
-You are not able to buy additional pension which will solely improve dependant’s benefits.
+Yes.
+The additional pension benefit can increase either your pension or can also provide increased dependents' benefits.
+You are not able to buy additional pension which will solely improve dependents’ benefits.